LuyenLe3333/PCAirflowChecker-1-and-2/README.md

 # PCAirflowChecker1 and PCAirflowChecker2
-This Java project calculates the amount of positive and negative pressure in PC fan configurations.
-Positive pressure: More air is being pushed into the case than is being exhausted.
-This can help reduce dust but may lead to heat buildup.
+This Java project calculates the amount of positive and negative pressure in PC fan configurations. \n Positive pressure: More air is being pushed into the case than is being exhausted.
+This can help reduce dust but may lead to heat buildup. \n
 Negative pressure: More air is being expelled out of the case than is being intaked.
 This can efficently expel hot air but may lead to dust.

 ## PCAirflowChecker1 Feature